markusfisch/bots/README.md

 `--diagonal-interval` is set by default for this mode to give you additional options to move.

+### dig

+Dig a hilly terrain for gold `@`.

+The map is composed from numbers that give the height of the corresponding cell.
+A bot can only overcome one level of height difference, so you need to dig a slope in order to get out of holes.

+Scan the terrain by sending `s`.
+The server will respond with a map of gold items, if available.
+All gold items are on height level 0.

+Navigate your bot to a gold item `@` and raise it by digging the environment as needed to be able to get back out of the hole.
+Dig a level down by sending `d`.

+The bot that collected the most gold wins the game.

 ## Available maps

 Use `--map-size` to set a custom map size and `--view-radius` to control